Wiktos/Bilinear-Interpolation/README.md

 # Bilinear Interpolation

 The Bilinear Interpolation is a simple program written in MIPS assembly language using MARS Simulator.
 Program allows user to specify width and height of a drawn rectangle as well as four colors of every vertices in order : upper left, upper right, lower left, lower right.
 Output rectangle is saved in heap address range and can be displayed using build-in MARS Bitmap Display set with a width parameter to 1024.
+Program works in a loop untill wrong input is supplied.

 ## Inputs of a program